 It can be looked at as a game, or as a writing tool.
 As a writing tool, it is especially suited for philosophical thinking, systems of ideas.
-But it can also be useful in writing poetry.
+But it can also be useful in writing poetry, and maybe some people would use it for other purposes.
 Perhaps most interesting would be in writing hybrids of philosophy and poetry.
-All you need are a supply of true statements... or statements presenting themselves as true...
+All you need are a supply of statements or images expressed in words.

 Combinatoria is a very simple program, based on a medieval device seen by some as a precursor to modern computers, Ramon Llull's Ars Combinatoria.
 Llull's Combinatoria was three concentric circles, each divided in parts, with words on each part.
 By turning the inner, middle, and outer circles in different ways, different lineups of words were possible.
 In this way, all the possibilities could be worked through.

 In my Combinatoria, the metaphor used is that of a big hopper full of sentences, from which a few are chosen at random.
 The sentences are presented side by side and the user writes their own sentence in response, to be added to the hopper.
 The added sentence can express or comment on the relationship between the ones presented, or in some way expand upon them all.
 In theory, over time one could relate every sentence to every other sentence in the hopper.